Teams, tales and tips – a guide to the local game

 Four years later in 1926, the two merged to form Fiorentina at the instigation of young Tuscan noble, Marquis Luigi Ridolfi, the new club’s first president.
 That same year, Ridolfi became head of the local Fascist Federation, no coincidence.
 Ridolfi wanted Fascist dynamism to fire sporting excellence and challenge the big clubs of the north.
 Mussolini himself encouraged the merger.

 The embodiment of Ridolfi’s dream was the groundbreakingly modernist stadium built at the Campo di Marte by revolutionary architect Pier Luigi Nervi.
 Still used by Fiorentina today, the later renamed Stadio Artemio Franchi retains its 1932 look thanks to a kind refit for Italia ’90.
 The athletics one alongside carries the name of Ridolfi.
 Ridolfi was also behind the Coverciano national training centre east of Campo di Marte, unveiled shortly after his death.
-The wonderful Museo del Calcio there is worth a visit – see Sidelines below.
+The wonderful Museo del Calcio there is worth a visit – see below What to see.

 Nervi’s masterpiece opened as the Stadio Comunale Giovanni Berta, named after a young Fascist activist thrown into the Arno by Communists in 1921.